rosettatype/hyperglot/README.md

 3. Specified `validity` level is used to filter out language entries according to a user’s preference.
 4. If requested, `base` and `aux` (auxiliary) lists of codepoints are combined to achieve more strict criteria by using the `--support` option.
 5. When detecting language support (default), code points from **all** primary orthographies for a given language are combined (need to be included to detect support of the language).
 Orthographies with `deprecated` and `secondary` status are ignored.
-6. When detecting orthography support, use `--detect-orthographies`, all orthographies for a given language are checked individually.
+6. When detecting orthography support, use `--include-all-orthographies`, all orthographies for a given language are checked individually.
 Orthographies with `secondary` status are included.
 Orthographies with `deprecated` are ignored.
 7. If the list of code points in the font includes all code points from the list of codepoints from points 5 or 6, the font is considered to support this language/orthography.
 In listings these are grouped by scripts.

 The language-orthography combination means that a language that has multiple orthographies using different scripts (e.g., Serbian or Japanese) will be listed under all of these scripts.